 In this week’s 20-min podcast:

 Philip Blumel: Hi, I’m Philip Blumel.
 Welcome to No Uncertain Terms, the official podcast of the term limits movement.
-This is Episode 218, posted on July 24th, 2023.
+This is episode number 221, posted on September 11th, 2023.

 Stacey Selleck: Your sanctuary from partisan politics.